Cancer treatments

 Chemotherapy

 The use of drugs or chemicals to treat cancer.
-These can be given orally or into a vein and essentially poison the cells in the body - It successful more cancer cells than normal cells or killed.
+These can be given orally or into a vein and essentially poison the cells in the body - If successful more cancer cells than normal cells or killed.
 Your cancer specialist has a choice of over fifty different drugs that can be used as single agents or in a variety of different combinations.

 Hormone therapy